Artificial Replay: A Meta-Algorithm for Harnessing Historical Data in Bandits: Algorithms

+We first consider the standard metric bandit set-up of \cref{sec:def_metric_bandit}.
+We assume that $\actionset$ is a compact metric space with metric~$d$, and that the reward function~$\mu$ is $L$-Lipschitz continuous with respect to the metric, i.e.:

-Two natural approaches to address continuous actions are to \textit{(a)}~discretize the action space based on the data using nearest neighbor estimates, or \textit{(b)}~learn a regression of the mean reward using available data.
-Both approaches are suboptimal in light of spurious data, when excessive data is collected from poor-performing actions.
-Discretization-based algorithms will unnecessarily process and store a large number of discretizations in low-performing regions of the space; regression-based methods will use compute resources to learn an accurate predictor of the mean reward in irrelevant regions.
+Incorporating historical data efficiently is difficult in continuous action spaces.
+The key issues are that the computation and storage costs grow with the size of the historical dataset, and the estimation and discretization are done independently of the quality of the reward.
+Two natural approaches to address continuous actions are to $(i)$~discretize the action space based on the data using nearest-neighbor estimates, or $(ii)$~learn a regression of the mean reward using available data.
+When using \Full, both approaches are data inefficient in light of {\em spurious data} --- when excessive data is collected from poor-performing actions.
+Fixed discretization-based algorithms will unnecessarily process and store a large number of discretizations in low-performing regions of the space (\cref{fig:visualize_discretization}); regression-based methods require additional compute resources to learn an accurate predictor of the mean reward in irrelevant regions.

+We consider fixed and adaptive discretization algorithms, establishing that a straightforward modification of existing UCB algorithms are regret-optimal and satisfy \iidata under an appropriate information relation~\citep{kleinberg2019bandits}.
+Here we use the natural information relation, where at a high level $\actiongeneric \rel_\H \actiongeneric'$ so long as they both fall within the same discretized region.